 - continuing to use drugs or alcohol after experiencing health, social, or financial consequences

-Millions of teens and adults in the United States struggle with substance abuse, yet only a small percentage of those people get professional help.
+Millions of teens and adults in the United States struggle with substance use, yet only a small percentage of those people get professional help.
 In many instances it is the intervention of a family member, close friend, or partner that gets a person into treatment.

 If you are concerned about a family member’s drug or alcohol use, then that itself is an indication that they have a problem that requires attention.
 Based on the severity of the problem, your family member can receive a customized plan for how to proceed forward with treatment.